NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideTTSASqFlow.md

 The focus of this guide is on using AI Inference Manager to integrate a TTS model into an application.
 The model is known as Riva Magpie Flow, but the plugin is named A-Squared Flow (ASqFlow), based upon the original name of the model as shipped in NVIGI 1.1.1.
 To avoid issues with applications upgrading from 1.1.1 to a newer version, the plugin name was retained.

-> **IMPORTANT:**
+> **MIN RUNTIME SPEC:** Note that all TTS Riva Magpie Flow backends require a CPU supporting AVX2 instructions.
+Support for this instruction extension is ubiquitous in modern gaming CPUs, but older hardware may not support it.

-> **This feature is considered experimental in this release.
-It is subject to significant change in later releases, possibly requring app modifications.**
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample.
+For modern C++ examples, see [basic_tts.cpp](../source/samples/nvigi.basic.cxx/tts/basic_tts.cpp) which demonstrates both the low-level C API and the modern C++ wrapper with RAII, `std::expected`, and builder patterns.
+The wrapper code is located in [tts.hpp](../source/samples/nvigi.basic.cxx/tts/tts.hpp).

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
-The Basic command-line sample includes the option to pass the results of an LLM query to TTS, and then plays it back.
+> **RECOMMENDED**: For new projects, consider using the **Modern C++ Wrapper** (sections 1.2.1, 2.1, 3.1, 4.3, 6.1, and 7.1) which provides a cleaner API with automatic resource management, error handling via `std::expected`, and game-loop friendly async operations.

 > **IMPORTANT NOTE: The CUDA backend (nvigi.plugin.tts.asqflow-ggml.cuda.dll) strongly recommends an NVIDIA R580 driver or newer in order to avoid a potential memory leak if CiG (CUDA in Graphics) is used and the application deletes D3D12 command queues mid-application.**